Two Pavilions

 The long marshland grasses will eventually encompass the building only leaving the steel roof visible.

-Polished concrete was used to create work surfaces & a sink area to complement the look of the studio.
+Polished concrete was used to create work surfaces and a sink area to complement the look of the studio.

 Featured in